Right Whale Facts: 16 Fascinating Insights About These Majestic Creatures

 8. Right Whales Are Slow Swimmers

 Don’t expect to see right whales at the animal Olympics.
 Researchers recorded the speed of 109 North Atlantic right whales by observing them in their calving grounds.
-Most of them seemed to prefer a calm pace with an average speed of just 1 mile per hour (0.7 knots).
+Most seemed to prefer a calm pace with an average speed of just 1 mile per hour (0.7 knots).

 But even at top speed, right whales can only reach 3.4 miles per hour (2.9 knots).
 Sadly, this makes it difficult for them to dodge threats such as accidental strikes with vessels (boats and ships).